marmelab/json-graphql-server/README.md

 ## Schema Export

-You also use the export `jsonSchemaBuilder` to get your own copy of the GraphQLSchema:
+You can also use the export `jsonSchemaBuilder` to get your own copy of the GraphQLSchema:

 In  node:
 ```js